kosday/Linkar-v2-with-PHP/README.md

 You can see the result of "LinkarClib.php" using your web browser.

-# using linkaclientCOM.dll library in Windows
+# Linkar with PHP in Windows using linkaclientCOM.dll Library

 You must change login information that is inside the documents "com.php".